 Here's a color wheel made completely of eye shadows:

+You can bring out the natural beauty of your features by using the color wheel and a tip from the great Leonardo da Vinci.
 They didn't have the color wheel in Leonardo's day (it had to wait for Isaac Newton to invent it), but he was the first to notice that what he called "opposed colors" provided the highest contrast.
-We call them complementary colors and they are directly across from each other on the color wheel.
-For example, to bring out a blue eye, use the bronze-orange or copper shades directly across from it on the wheel.
-Using blue eyeshadow around blue eyes will compete with the eye and might even make it look washed out.
-The easiest way to see these effects os to put some blue eyeshadow on blue-colored paper:
+Today we call them complementary colors, which are the colors directly opposite each other on the color wheel.
+If your eyes are blue, using the bronze-orange or copper shades directly across from it on the wheel will enhance your eyes' natural color.
+Using blue eyeshadow with blue eyes will compete with the eye and might even make it look washed out.
+The easiest way to see these effects is to put some blue eyeshadow on blue-colored paper:

 Notice how the coppery/orangey hues bring out the blue shade of the paper?
-By comparison, the blue eyeshadow just blends in.
-Even burgundy would work better than the blue does.
-In the photo below, notice how much better it is at highlighting the blue than purple is:
+By comparison, the blue eyeshadow blends in.
+Even burgundy would work better than blue.
+In the photo below, notice how much better burgundy is at highlighting the blue than purple is:

 Green Eyes are similar.
-Notice in the picture below that, as with blue on blue, the green shadows just blend into their surroundings doing nothing to highlight the color of the background.
-The two shades of purple, the burgundy or even copper bring out the green much better:
+Notice in the picture below that the green shadows blend into their surroundings, doing nothing to highlight the color of the background.
+The two shades of purple, burgundy, or even copper bring out the green much better:

 If you have deep brown eyes, verging on black, you can use any color.
-Any and all of them will contrast with your eye shade (although you also have to pay attention to your skin tone - more on that later.)
+Any of them will contrast with your eye shade (although you also have to pay attention to your skin tone - more on that later.)
 Some brown eyes are lighter and have a golden hue.
-If you want to bring that out, you can use warm coppery shades, burgundy or warm purples.
-Green will work with the brown of your eyes, but won't emphasize the gold:
+If you want to bring that out, you can use warm coppery shades, burgundy, or warm purples.
+Green will work with the brown of your eyes but won't emphasize the gold:

 Some eyes have gold "flecks" or "spots" of color.
 These are very common with blue and green eyes and are so beautiful!
 Blue eyes with gold flecks look best with warm, coppery/orange shades or burgundy: